Community Housing Fund Program Overview

 • Non-profit co-operative, and municipal housing providers

-• Organizations interested in applying for future proposal calls are encouraged to begin planning early.
-For more information, please go to www.bchousing.org/projects-partners/Building-BC. or reach out to your local BC Housing representative.
+• Organizations interested in applying for future proposal calls are encouraged to begin planning early

 • Private partners are permitted to apply on behalf of non-profit societies, Indigenous groups, co-operative and municipal housing providers